 This is the person you name to make treatment decisions for you in the event that a doctor determines you lack the capacity to make or communicate decisions.

-You can become incapacitated due to an accident, other medical emergency, illness, or event that causes you to become unconscious or otherwise lost your decision-making ability.
+You can become incapacitated due to an accident, another medical emergency, illness, or event that causes you to become unconscious or otherwise lost your decision-making ability.

 Your agent's power to make treatment decisions ends if a physician determines you have regained your capacity.